bdougie/blog/source/2016-08-23-learn-computer-science-with-go.html.markdown

 adds an item to the end of the list.

 Once I figured this out, I used it to work through this simple problem.
-If anything is unclear below, I higly recommend using the [Tour of Go](https://tour.golang.org/welcome/1) to get a quick overview of the language.
+If anything is unclear below, I highly recommend using the [Tour of Go](https://tour.golang.org/welcome/1) to get a quick overview of the language.

 ```